 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: April 18, 2019.
-This entry was posted in American chocolate, Chocolate around the World, Featured, Front page, Outside the Bay Area and tagged Barry Callebaut, Chocolove, Japan, KitKat, ruby chocolate, Vosges.
+This entry was posted in American chocolate, Chocolate around the World, Featured, Front page, Outside the Bay Area, Review and tagged Barry Callebaut, Chocolove, Japan, KitKat, ruby chocolate, Vosges.
 Bookmark the permalink.